ready-1/NetCtrl/cline_docs/progress.md

 ### 2025-04-08
 - Centralized logging system completed with TCP/UDP support and Python integration
 - Django implementation plan finalized for CMS with file management up to 5GB
+- File management system implemented with upload, download, edit, and delete capabilities
+- Support for files up to 5GB with proper metadata management